Max Born: Education

-Max Born was born on 11 December 1882 in Breslau (now Wrocław, Poland), then located in the Kingdom of Prussia, into a family of Jewish descent.
-He was one of two children of anatomist and embryologist Gustav Jacob Born, who was Professor of Embryology at the University of Breslau, and Margarethe Gretchen Kauffmann, who came from a Silesian family of industrialists—she died on 29 August 1886, when Max was four years old.
-He had a sister, Käthe, who was born in 1884, and a half-brother, Wolfgang, from his father's second wife, Bertha Lipstein.
+Max Born was born on 11 December 1882 in Breslau (now Wrocław, Poland), Germany, into a family of Jewish descent.
+He was one of two children of anatomist and embryologist Gustav Jacob Born, who was Professor of Embryology at the University of Breslau, and Margarethe Gretchen Kauffmann, who came from a Silesian family of industrialists.
+Margarethe died on 29 August 1886, when Max was age four.
+He had a sister, Käthe, who was born in 1884, and a half-brother—Wolfgang—from his father's second wife, Bertha Lipstein.
 Wolfgang later became Professor of Art History at the City College of New York.

 Initially educated at the König-Wilhelm-Gymnasium in Breslau, Born entered the University of Breslau in 1901.
-The German university system allowed students to move easily from one university to another, so he spent summer semesters at the University of Heidelberg in 1902 and the University of Zurich in 1903.
-Fellow students at Breslau, Otto Toeplitz and Ernst Hellinger, told him about the University of Goettingen, and he went there in April 1904.
-At Goettingen he found three renowned mathematicians: Felix Klein, David Hilbert, and Hermann Minkowski.
+The German university system allowed students to move easily from one university to another, so he spent summer semesters at Heidelberg University in 1902 and the University of Zurich in 1903.
+Fellow students at the University of Breslau, Otto Toeplitz and Ernst Hellinger, told him about the University of Göttingen, and he went there in April 1904.
+At Göttingen he found three renowned mathematicians: Felix Klein, David Hilbert, and Hermann Minkowski.
 Very soon after his arrival, he formed close ties to the latter two men.
 From the first class he took with Hilbert, Hilbert identified him as having exceptional abilities and selected him as the lecture scribe, whose function was to write up the class notes for the students' mathematics reading room at the University of Göttingen.
 Being class scribe put him into regular, invaluable contact with Hilbert.
 Hilbert became his mentor after selecting him to be the first to hold the unpaid, semi-official position of assistant.
-Born's introduction to Minkowski came through his stepmother, Bertha, as she knew Minkowski from dancing classes in Koenigsberg.
+Born's introduction to Minkowski came through his stepmother, Bertha, as she knew Minkowski from dancing classes in Königsberg.
 The introduction netted him invitations to the Minkowski household for Sunday dinners.
 In addition, while performing his duties as scribe and assistant, he often saw Minkowski at Hilbert's house.